openresty/openresty-systemtap-toolkit/README.markdown

 ngx-accessed-files
 ------------------

-Analyze the file names most frequently read from or written to in a user process (not only nginx) specified by the `-p` option.
+Find out the names of the files most frequently read from or written to in any user process (yes, not only nginx!) specified by the `-p` option.

 The `-r` option can be specified to analyze files that are read from.
 For example,